radiantlogic-v8/documentation-eoc/documentation/secure-data-connector/sdc-alerts.md

 To do so, navigate to the **Alerts** screen of the Secure Data Connector and click the **Create default alerts** button.
 ![Image showing the Create default alerts button](Media/createdefaultalert.png)

-This will automatically set up the necessary alert for you.
+This will automatically set up the default alert for you.

 ## Creating New Alerts